-- 2. Use course slack or office hours for all course related communication.
+- 3. Use course slack or office hours for all course related communication.
 For any personal communication such as accommodations request, you can use emails, but we will not answer course related questions such as debugging requests on email.
-Note that we do not respond to Canvas messages as we prefer to keep all communications in one place. - 3.
-We typically answer queries on Slack within 48 business hours. - 4.
+Note that we do not respond to Canvas messages as we prefer to keep all communications in one place. - 4.
+We typically answer queries on Slack within 48 business hours. - 5.
 Students should visit the course staff during scheduled office hours for help on projects or quizzes.
-Do not direct message the TAs or Instructor and use public slack channels unless the message has a personal request. - 5.
 Debugging requests for projects/quiz questions must first go through the TAs or peer mentors.
 This is strongly encouraged given we have a large class and several of you might have similar questions.
 If your problem is not fixed, then discuss with the instructor during their office hours.
 Debugging requests to the instructor as a direct message on Slack or an email will be ignored if you do not follow the above protocol. - 6.
 Request for extensions on assessments: Any request for assessment extensions should be backed by official documentation (e.g. from a medical professional, etc.) and should be sent over email.
 Requests without documentation will be ignored.
-The following reasons deem ineligibility for extensions or regrades: - Failure to submit on Canvas by due date/late date.
+The following reasons deem ineligibility for extensions or regrades: - A. Failure to submit on Canvas by due date/late date.
 Example: If a quiz is due at 11:59 pm, and you send the file at 12:01 am, the file will not be graded.
-Note that most assessments are open for 4 or more days and you must start early and submit it on time.
-In case you miss an assignment, treat it as a learning activity and avoid that in the future. - Forgetting to turn in an assessment on time. - File naming issues or feedback issues on projects or programming quizzes.
+Note that most assessments are open for 3 late days and/or have drops.
+You must start early and submit it on time.
+In case you miss an assignment, treat it as a learning activity and avoid that in the future. - B. Forgetting to turn in an assessment on time. - C. File naming issues or feedback issues on projects or programming quizzes.
 Gradescope gives you feedback and please read it and fix your file and resubmit.
 Note that you have unlimited attempts on Gradescope for everything and we will not grade your files if you do not adhere to instructions on file submissions and/or if the Gradescope scores your file to 0.
 It is your responsibility to read the feedback and fix your code.
 In case you miss reading the feedback, treat it as a learning activity and avoid that in the future.